airctic/icevision/CONTRIBUTING.md

 > **note**
 >
-> MantisShrimp has CI checking.
+> IceVision has CI checking.
 It will automatically check your code
 > for build as well.